pozi/PoziConnectConfig/South Gippsland/README.md

 * LPASECT

+Common Property lot info is stored in lpaparc.parcelcode

 ### Street Names

 Directional suffix is normally in street type for all other streets. these 2 streets do not have a correct street type and are not stored the same as other directional streets.